Wernicke–Korsakoff syndrome: Prevention

 As described, Korsakoff syndrome usually follows or accompanies Wernicke encephalopathy.
 If treated quickly, it may be possible to prevent the development of WKS with thiamine treatments.
 This treatment is not guaranteed to be effective and the thiamine needs to be administered adequately in both dose and duration.
 A later study in 2022 found that using different thiamine doses led to similar results, as long as treatment was started early and given through injection.
 A study on Wernicke–Korsakoff syndrome showed that with consistent thiamine treatment there were noticeable improvements in mental status after only 2–3 weeks of therapy.
 Thus, there is hope that with treatment Wernicke encephalopathy will not necessarily progress to WKS.

 In order to reduce the risk of developing WKS it is important to limit the intake of alcohol in order to ensure that proper nutrition needs are met.
 A healthy diet is imperative for proper nutrition, which, in combination with thiamine supplements, may reduce the chance of developing WKS.
 This prevention method may specifically help heavy drinkers who refuse to or are unable to quit.

 A number of proposals have been put forth to fortify alcoholic beverages with thiamine to reduce the incidence of WKS among those heavily abusing alcohol.
 To date, no such proposals have been enacted.

 Daily recommendations of thiamine requirements are 0.66 mg per 2000 kcal of food energy intake—approximately equivalent to 1.2 mg for men and 1.1 mg for women.

 Treatment

 The onset of Wernicke encephalopathy is considered a medical emergency.
 Prompt administration of thiamine can prevent the disorder from developing into Wernicke–Korsakoff syndrome, or reduce its severity.
 Treatment can also reduce the progression of the deficits caused by WKS, but will not completely reverse existing deficits.
 WKS will continue to be present, at least partially, in 80% of patients.
-A 2022 radomized controlled trial tested different thiamine doses for treating and preventing Wernicke's—Korsakoff syndrome.
-The study found no clear benefit for higher doses compared to regular ones, but made known that injecting thiamine early, is really important for recovery.
+A 2022 randomized controlled trial tested different thiamine doses for treating and preventing Wernicke's—Korsakoff syndrome.
+The study found no clear benefit for higher doses compared to regular ones but found early thiamine injections to be important for recovery.
 Banana bags, a bag of intravenous fluids containing vitamins (including B1) and minerals, may be used as a treatment.